briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 ## 149.10   Holidays

-Every permanent full-time employee of the Municipality shall be entitled to receive compensation for the following twelve holidays: New Year’s Day, President’s Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Friday following Thanksgiving Day, Christmas Eve Day, Christmas Day and two personal days, such time to be requested in advance and approved by the department head to permit proper scheduling.
-Wages shall be computed on the basis of an eight-hour day at the employee’s existing rate of compensation.
+Every permanent full-time employee of the Municipality shall be entitled to receive compensation for the following twelve holidays: New Year's Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Friday following Thanksgiving Day, Christmas Eve Day, Christmas Day and two personal days, such time to be requested in advance and approved by the department head to permit proper scheduling.
+Wages shall be computed on the basis of an eight-hour day at the employee's existing rate of compensation.
 Full-time employees shall use such holidays and personal days within the year they are available or the same shall be forfeited.
 It shall not be permitted to obtain cash in lieu of the holidays and personal days.

-Every regular part-time employee required to work a specific number of hours on specific days shall be entitled to receive compensation for the aforementioned ten legal holidays if the holiday occurs on the employee’s regular working day;
+Every regular part-time employee required to work a specific number of hours on specific days shall be entitled to receive compensation for the aforementioned ten legal holidays if the holiday occurs on the employee's regular working day;
-compensation shall be computed on the basis of the employee’s regular scheduled hours at straight time.
+compensation shall be computed on the basis of the employee's regular scheduled hours at straight time.
 (Ord.1988-109.
 Passed 12-12-88.)